aws-samples/hyperledger-on-kubernetes/eks/README.md

 * In the EKS console, delete the EKS cluster.
 This will delete the control plane (master nodes, etc.)

 Finally, delete the CloudFormation stack for your Cloud9 intance.
 Also, in the Cloud9 console, delete the instance.

+If the CloudFormation stack that deletes the DefaultNodeGroup or the EKS cluster fails, it might be related to network interfaces still present in the VPC.
+This could be caused by target groups belonging to an ALB, possibly created by a Kubernetes Service.
+You can either delete the Kubernetes Service, or remove the ALB's and Target Groups in the AWS EC2 console.

 # Appendix
 ## Manual steps to create EKS cluster